Hoobie/adventofcode/README.md

 They are written in Kotlin and almost all of them are [functional](https://en.wikipedia.org/wiki/Functional_programming).

 ## Summary
 I hope you had fun reading this post and maybe even solving whole Advent of Code.
-If you are going to join the next year's edition, we won't meet, unfortunately.
-It is all because of spending not too much time with my wife who was angry at me - polishing my solutions.
+Remember, even if you didn’t finish some of the puzzles, you still can.
+There is no time limit.
+The puzzles from the previous editions are also available.
 And, if you have any remarks, let us know in comments.

 Happy New Year to everyone!